 Download latest version of Laravel, Use below command to clone master repo of Laravel from GitHub:

-After than move to the laravel code directory and use composer to install all dependencies required for Laravel framework:
+After then move to the Laravel code directory and use composer to install all dependencies required for the Laravel framework:

 This will take a while according to the network speed.
 After that set proper permissions on files:

 Set Encryption Key.

-Now set the 32 bit long random number encrypption key, which used by the Illuminate encrypter service:
+Now set the 32 bit long random number encryption key, which used by the Illuminate encrypter service:

 ### php artisan key:generate Application key [Lf54qK56s3qDh0ywgf9JdRGDTN0oV9qI] set successfully